 The Conservatives' remarkable renewed unity on Europe in the referendum's immediate aftermath already appears to be unravelling.
 Making a success of Brexit will prove challenging.
 May has cleverly given the three Brexiteers, Johnson, Davis and Fox, the poisoned chalice of delivering it.
+They will be confronted by civil servants, businesses and "As 'Project Fear' gradually becomes reality, we should not hesitate to expose the adverse consequences of Brexit and pin the blame on the Leavers"

-They will be confronted by civil servants, businesses and mercantilist global trading partners laying bare the reality that Brexit trade and immigration fantasies are unlikely to work in practice.
+mercantilist global trading partners laying bare the reality that Brexit trade and immigration fantasies are unlikely to work in practice.
 Leavers still cannot agree what Brexit should look like.
-The 'hard' Brexiteers want a quick divorce and stringent controls on EU immigration, with little regard for our economic well-being and our national unity.
+The 'hard' Brexiteers want a quick divorce and stringent controls on EU immigration, with little regard for our economic wellbeing and our national unity.
 More cautious 'soft' Brexiteers, in May's words, want to secure "greater controls on immigration whilst securing the best deal for British goods and services".
 Many EU member states and the European Parliament have no wish to offer the UK a generous precedent lest it emboldens greater populism, copycat referenda, and causes the EU to unravel further.